 Using the NHS and other health services

 Find out about changes to using health services, such as GPs and hospitals, because of COVID-19.

 Find out about health research studies and how you may be able to take part.

-Medication authorised by the doctor for repeat prescribing, can be re-ordered by telephone, post or by calling personally into the surgery.
+Medication authorised by the doctor for repeat prescribing, can be re-ordered by telephone, My Health Online Service, post or by calling personally into the surgery.

-There is a dedicated telephone line for repeat prescriptions from 8.30 until 12.00 pm and 2.00pm until 4.30pm pm each day Monday to Friday.
+REPEAT PRESCRIPTION TELEPHONE 01792 402210 - There is a dedicated telephone line for repeat prescriptions from 8.30 until 12.00 pm and 2.00pm until 4.30pm each day Monday to Friday.
 Please note that a Monday morning is normally the busiest period and patients may experience some delay getting through.

 Please allow 48 hours notice when requesting repeat prescriptions for collection at the surgery.
 Prescriptions can be sent to a local pharmacy of your choice however this may take longer then 48 hours.

 It is the patient’s responsibility to ensure that medication is ordered in good time.

 Periodically patients may be asked to see the doctor for a review of their medication before continuation of their repeat prescription.
 This is to ensure compliance and to ensure that patients are not taking medication unnecessarily.
 Some medication requires regular monitoring with BP checks, ECGs and/or blood tests.

 Please click the link below for information on medicine management